platform-experience/serviceportal-widget-library/README.md

 ## Update Set

 **Please make sure you capture widget related updates correctly.** update set should start with prefix **pe-** and end with **update-set**.
-For example ***pe-approval-card-update-set.xmml**.
-Make sure you dont capture widget instance related records/ grid related records like row, column etc. Keep the update set clean and capture on widget related stuff.
+For example ***pe-approval-card-update-set.xml**.
+Make sure you don't capture widget instance related records/ grid related records like row, column etc. Keep the update set clean and capture on widget related stuff.

 ***